 – Choose one painting per day to do a deep dive into.
 Study it, take notes, talk about it with friends, learn as much as you can about it.

 – Analyze ten works of art each week in one particular style, then talk about it with your friends.

 Knowing yourself and starting a learning plan—Define and Refine—are the first steps to beginning or growing a collection that will grow in harmony for many years to come.
 Bon courage!

 What's Next & New??

-Coming up next: Next week, we’ll create a strategy and budget for your collection.
+Coming up next: In our next article, we’ll create a strategy and budget for your collection.
 Then we’ll show you how to document, frame, and care for your works … and finally select your first (or next) piece!

 The purpose of the “Collectors Corner” is to provide informational articles and interviews to help you fall in love with art…every day.

 Loving art is constantly exploring, learning, and living it.
 We hope that this new column helps you find your own personal style and path to success.
 We are all unique…your collection will be too.